 - A major supplier of power baths to the residential and care home market has recently revamped their designs to include new water saving features and stylish chrome fittings and feature colour stripes.

-- Showers can be created with tasteful sliding screens or fixed glass screens, though care should be taken as the more someone’s mobility is impaired the less practical these types of shower enclosures become.
+- Walk in showers can be created with tasteful sliding screens or fixed glass screens, though care should be taken as the more someone’s mobility is impaired the less practical these types of shower enclosures become.

 - A shower can be finished using either tiles or waterproof wall cladding, which gives an almost endless choice of appearance to the final bathroom.
 Depending on choice and preference the type of tiles and cladding used can create anything from an ultra-modern look to a more traditional style, with everything in between.